Fox Racing Flexair Review

 Throughout our testing, we didn't observe any areas of concern in terms of durability.
 The seams remained tight, and we didn't see any areas where the seams were starting to fray.
 The portion in contact with the saddle showed no wear.
 That said, we are not without our concerns.

 Fox Racing used a clean and straightforward approach with the Flexair shorts.
-We will never know if it was intentional, but these shorts are not over-engineered.
 Some of the Fox Racing products are real heavy on flashiness that immediately jumps out at you.
 The Flexair are far more subtle, and we think this is a good look.
-They bear some resemblance to the Specialized Atlas Pro shorts with the fitted, simple, and clean look.
-While style points in this comparison may go to the Specialized, the Fox look good too.
+They have a fitted, simple, and clean look that we feel spans a board spectrum of riding styles and disciplines.

 The thick black waistband on our dirt colored short looks a little out of place.
 We don't want to call it cheap looking, but it doesn't seem to have the same high-quality look as the rest of the short.
 The other colorways have waistbands that match the color of the shorts, and we think this creates a better overall appearance.

 As we mentioned before, the Fox Racing gear can be a bit loud.
 They tend to be fairly heavy on the use of their logo.
 Our Flexair shorts are not super loud, but there is some large text and logo placement.
 On the outer right leg, the text Fox is written in large, spaced-out text.
 The letters are so spaced out that it occupies approximately half of the outer thigh.
 On the outer left leg, there is a Fox Racing logo that is about three inches wide.
 Luckily, both the logos and the text are written in black and don't stand out too much from the tan colored shorts.